escapin/ElectionManager/README.md

 * _User providing verification code_: The user will provide part of the verification code to check whether his vote has been properly counted.
-In this way, not even the voting booth has to be trusted.
+In this way, not even the voting booth needs to be trusted.

 ### Security Issues